eagleflo/jisho/README.md

 # Jisho (辞書)

-Jisho is a CLI tool & Rust library that provides offline access to [EDICT][], the excellent machine-readable Japanese-English dictionary project originally started by Jim Breen.
+Jisho is a CLI tool & Rust library that provides offline access to [JMdict][], the excellent machine-readable Japanese-English dictionary project originally started by Jim Breen.